Sample Plan of Study

 Tuition & Fees

-The College Teaching Certificate (CTC) is a three-semester (9 credit) program in pedagogy for NDSU graduate students from across campus who plan to teach in a college or university.
+The College Teaching Certificate (CTC) is a three-semester (9 credit) program in pedagogy for NDSU graduate students from across campus who plan to teach in a college or university and individuals who already have a graduate degree and work on campus.
 Students study contemporary education research focused on higher education issues, as well as gain experience in the teaching and learning process through microteaching modules, field experience, peer observations, and a structured practicum.

-Students enrolled in the CTC program must be concurrently enrolled in a graduate program leading to a degree.
+Students enrolled in the CTC program must be concurrently enrolled in a graduate program leading to a degree or already have a graduate degree and work on campus.
 For more information view the College Teaching Certificate program bulletin page on the NDSU Graduate School website.

 Foundation Courses (Choose 1):